nikhilsharma2317/Amazon-Sales-Data/README.md

 ## Files in the Repository

-- `Amazon Sales Data Updated.ipynb`: This is the Jupyter notebook containing the data analysis.
+- `Amazon Sales Data.ipynb`: This is the Jupyter notebook containing the data analysis.
 It includes operations for merging and cleaning data, and carrying out exploratory data analysis.
 - `requirements_Amazon_Sales_Data.txt`: This file lists the Python packages required to run the notebook.

 ## Installation & Usage